genesis-ai-dev/codex-editor/README.md

-# Codex Scripture Editor Extension
+# Codex Translation Editor Extension

-The Codex Scripture Editor Extension is a powerful Visual Studio Code extension designed to enhance the experience of working with scripture translation projects.
+The Codex Translation Editor Extension is a powerful Visual Studio Code extension designed to enhance the experience of working with scripture translation projects.
 It provides support for `.codex` notebooks, `.bible` source files, and `.scripture` raw scripture files, integrating seamlessly with Translator's Copilot Language Server for scripture drafting, checking diagnostics, and offering advanced features to streamline the translation process.

 > Note: this extension is in active development and may have bugs or incomplete features.
 Please report any issues or suggestions on the [GitHub repository](https://github.com/genesis-ai-dev/codex-editor).

-Read more about Codex Scripture Editor Extension in the [documentation](https://codex-editor.gitbook.io/).
+Read more about Codex Translation Editor Extension in the [documentation](https://codex-editor.gitbook.io/).

 ## Features